QUALITY ASSURANCE STRUCTURE AND PROCESSES

-1. Monitoring the strict observance of statutory and regulatory requirements in the curriculum of the university
+1. Monitor the strict observance of statutory and regulatory requirements in the curriculum of the university

 2. Verification and validation on the enrichment and updating of the curriculum

-3. Assessment of the implementation of the curriculum against the quality policy and quality objectives of the university
+3. Assessment t on the implementation of the curriculum against the quality policy and quality objectives of the university

 4. Evaluation of the Ignacian Marian Education through Achievement of pupils and students

-1. Monitoring of the services rendered to clients inside and outside the university
+1. Monitor the services rendered to clients inside and outside the university

 2. Verification and validation of the quality of services rendered

-4. Providing a maintenance activity (preventive and corrective action)
+4. Provide a maintenance activity ( preventive and corrective action)